pd-externals/command/README.md

 # command

 is a fork of the [shell] external from Günter Geiger's [ggee](https://github.com/pd-externals/ggee) library.

+# Current state

+Not ready for production.
+It's not finished, doesn't work reliably and its interface is not yet stable.

 It provides a way to execute commands from Pd.
 Its goal is to give more fine-grained control over the process it manages.
 Unlike